-Portuguese artist [ painting - installation - video ] currently living in Moçambique.
+Portuguese artist [ painting - installation - video ] currently living and working in Moçambique.

 My paintings are landscapes, as are to a certain extent the videos and installations I create to accompany them.
 Abstract but not imaginary, they are, in fact, very real.
 They tell the stories and draw the maps of my nomadic life since earliest childhood – of learning to deal with a perceived lack of roots and a constant sense of loss; of salvaging what is essential to building on that – and are made up of layers and layers of overlapping recollections and bits and pieces gathered along the way.
 I call them Landscapes from Nowhereland because with time I have come to realize that while feeling to belong nowhere, I am at home everywhere – Now-Here.